Andy-Olshanky/snake/README.md

 To run simply clone this repo and use the command `cargo run` to build and run the program.

-**You must have Rust installed on your device to be able to run this.**
+*You must have Rust installed on your device to be able to run this.*

-Source code taken from https://github.com/ggez/ggez/blob/master/examples/04_snake.rs
+Source code taken from https://github.com/ggez/ggez/blob/master/examples/04_snake.rs but some additional changes will be made as a personal challenge / to learn more about the crate tools